Majorization ladder in bosonic Gaussian channels: From a recurrence relation to a column-stochastic matrix

 which can be converted into the following recurrence relation on the transition probabilities,

 where we have used the shifting property, namely,

 Remember that the parameters $\alpha,\beta,\gamma$, and $\chi$ depend on the considered channel and are given in Table \ref{table:coefficients}.

-We observe that $\delta^{(i)}_n$ is non-zero only if $i=n=0$, so that $\chi=T^{(0)}_0$ is the probability to measure zero photon at the output for a vacuum input.
+By definition, $\delta^{(i)}_n$ is non-zero if and only if $i=n=0$, so that $\chi=T^{(0)}_0$ is the probability to measure zero photon at the output for a vacuum input.
 For any other component $T^{(i)}_n$, we have either $i>0$ or $n>0$, so that we can omit the last term of the right-hand side of Eq. \eqref{eq:recurrence_relation}.
 Our goal now is to link the components of vector $\mathbf{t}^{(i)}$ to those of vector $\mathbf{t}^{(i-1)}$, so that in the right-hand side of Eq. \eqref{eq:recurrence_relation} we should have terms with index $i-1$ only (and get rid of the term in $T^{(i)}_{n-1}$).
 In order to do so, we recursively apply the recurrence relation as follows:

 By induction, this results into the closed expression

 where we have defined the parameter $\nu=\gamma+\beta\alpha$.
 This links each component of vector $\mathbf{t}^{(i)}$ to the components of vector $\mathbf{t}^{(i-1)}$, as we wanted.
 In matrix terms, we thus have